Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Vehicle-Induced DAS Response

-Permanently deployed fibre-optic cables are often buried (trenched) or placed within underground conduits.
+Permanently deployed fiber-optic cables are often buried (trenched) or placed within underground conduits.
 We assume here that the DAS fiber is deployed alongside a road at some depth below the surface.
 When a vehicle passes near-by the virtual sensors of the roadside telecom fiber cable, the interaction between the vehicle and the road structure induces the deformation of the telecom fiber cable.
-The signal pattern of vehicle-induced telecom fiber deformation is a function of the vehicle characteristics, fiber conduit properties, ambient conditions, etc. There are mainly two components of signals produced by moving vehicles: quasi-static signals ($<$ 1 Hz) resulting from the ground deformation due to the vehicle's weight, and surface waves (2 to 20 Hz) caused by the dynamic vehicle-road interaction resulting from the roughness of the road (e.g., bumps).
-Previous studies~\cite{LindseyEtAl2020, YuanEtAl2020} have found that the quasi-static component dominates the energy of vehicle-induced telecom fiber vibration and is theoretically described by the Flamant-Boussinesq approximation \cite{Fung, jousset2018dynamic}.
+The signal pattern of vehicle-induced telecom fiber deformation is a function of the vehicle characteristics, fiber conduit properties, ambient conditions, etc. There are mainly two components of signals produced by moving vehicles: quasi-static signals ($<$ 1 Hz) resulting from the ground deformation due to the vehicle's weight, and propagating surface waves (2 to 20 Hz) caused by the dynamic vehicle-road interaction resulting from the roughness of the road (e.g., bumps).

+Previous studies~\cite{jousset2018dynamic, LindseyEtAl2020, YuanEtAl2020} have found that the quasi-static component dominates the energy of vehicle-induced telecom fiber vibration and is theoretically described by the Flamant-Boussinesq approximation \cite{Fung}.
 As a vehicle approaches the virtual sensor, ground deformation above the sensor increases, and the fiber coupled to the earth is stretched, resulting in increased tension in the fiber.
 As the vehicle moves away, ground deformation near the virtual sensor and the fiber tension decreases.
-Due to the relatively strong energy, simplicity and compactness compared to the surface-wave component, quasi-static signals have been used for car tracking and detection tasks \cite{van2021deep}.
+Due to the relatively strong energy, simplicity, and compactness compared to the surface-wave component, quasi-static signals have been used for car tracking and detection tasks \cite{van2021deep}.
 For the same reason, our car tracking method is also based on the quasi-static response.